MattHodge/matthodge.github.io/_posts/2016-06-07-five-tips-for-writing-dsc-resources-in-powershell-version-5.md

 Take a look at [Chris Hunt's](https://twitter.com/logicaldiagram) blog post [Testing PowerShell Classes](https://www.automatedops.com/blog/2016/01/28/testing-powershell-classes/) for more details on `using module`.

-Unfortunately, with the current version of PowerShell, when you load a class using the `using module` method, it is cached into the PowerShell session.
+Unfortunately, with the current version of PowerShell, when you load a class with the `using module` method, it is cached into the PowerShell session.
 Even if you make changes to your class and re-run `using module`, the old class will be used.
 Take a look at this example:

 ![PowerShell class caching](https://i.imgur.com/Q10DMf6.gif "PowerShell Class Caching")